 The symptoms of inadequate testosterone are many – big belly, fatigue, listlessness, “man boobs”, declining sexual function and/or interest, and one pretty telling sign which gets to the title of this post… but not yet.

 1. Testosterone levels are tested via blood or saliva.
-A doctor makes the determination whether your “number” is adequate for your age.
-Unfortunately, many doctors, according to Dr. Life, underestimate the optimum testosterone number.
+A doctor determines whether your “number” is adequate for your age.
+Unfortunately, many doctors, according to Dr. Life, underestimate the ideal testosterone number.

 Treatment is typically with a bioidentical testosterone cream, although there are natural supplements available that might do the trick, such as DHEA.
 However, DHEA is not without controversy, as PeakTestosterone.com covers here.
 Also, know that increasing protein levels can also boost testosterone.

 If you think you might be low in testosterone, read about my plan for boosting my own here: Get Younger And Stronger — How To Measure And Boost Your Testosterone.

 –> Here’s my pitch about the need to know your supplements. <–

 2. Kegels for men.
 Although not a testosterone enhancer, Dr. Life advocates kegel exercises to help improve something that a man’s youthful testosterone levels once upon a time took care of – sexual gratification.
 If you strengthen your pelvic floor muscles, the result can be stronger and harder erections along with better ejaculatory control.

 The technique is to find the right muscle, which is the one that you contract when stopping urine flow.
 Then throughout the day, squeeze it, hold, and release a bunch of times.
 You’ll be surprised about how quickly this muscle fatigues.